Manu-reddy111/Manu-reddy111/README.md

-👋 Hi, I’m @Manu-reddy111.
+👋 Hi, I’m @Manu-reddy111 , an aspriring AI Engineer.

-👀 Interested in AI,ML,web development and data science .
+👀 Interested in AI, ML, data science & web development.

-🌱 I hope i'll be a master soon.
+🚀 Currently sharpening my skills through hands-on projects, internships, and continuous learning in AI/ML, Deep Learning & Data Science.

-Goal: To become an entrepreneur
+🎯 Goal: To become a future-ready AI Engineer and build innovative solutions that make real-world impact — with a long-term dream of becoming an entrepreneur.

-I am looking for learning opportunities...
+💡 Always exploring new challenges and learning opportunities in tech — open to collaborations, internships, and meaningful discussions.

-📫 How to reach me:through GitHub
+📚 Passionate about turning ideas into intelligent systems.

-⚡ Fun fact: Please dont judge me just by this,i have more content than u think i would consist.
+📫 Let’s connect: Reach out via GitHub.
-I'll update it soon...
+⚡ Fun fact:  I may be a work in progress, but I’m built for big things.
+Watch this space — the best is yet to come.